Summering

 Summering is a 2022 American coming-of-age drama film co-written, directed, and produced by James Ponsoldt.
 It stars Lia Barnett, Lake Bell, Sarah Cooper, Ashley Madekwe, Madalen Mills, Megan Mullally, Eden Grace Redfield, and Sanai Victoria.
 It was released on August 12, 2022, by Bleecker Street.

+Plot summary

+The weekend prior to the beginning of middle school, which are the last days of their childhood and summer, four girls struggling with the harsh reality of growing up find themselves embarking on a mysterious adventure.